gopasspw/gopass/docs/jsonapi.md

 ## Overview

 The API follows specification for native messaging from [Mozilla](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) and [Chrome](https://developer.chrome.com/apps/nativeMessaging).
-Each json-utf8 encoded message is prefixed with a 32 bit integer specifying the length of the message.
+Each json-utf8 encoded message is prefixed with a 32-bit integer specifying the length of the message.
 Communication is performed via stdin/stdout.
-Currently, only a single request is repsonded `gopass jsonapi` call.

 **WARNING**: This API **MUST NOT** be exposed over the network to remote hosts. **No authentication is performed** and the only safe way is to communicate via stdin/stdout as you do in your terminal.